December Family-Friendly Events Guide

 Washington, DC

-Yards Park will ring in the new year with its traditional early celebration (10am – 1pm) at a family-friendly, all ages event during Noon Yards Eve.
-Details have not been released at time of publication, but stay up to date by visiting the event website.
-While there, your family can enjoy Light Yards, which is a larger-than-life light installation featuring illuminated, 22 feet tall trees trimmed top to bottom in holiday decor and festooned lights.
-Light Yards runs every night from Dec.
-1 through Jan.
-1.
+Yards Park will ring in the new year with its traditional early celebration (10am – 1pm) at a family-friendly, all-ages event during Noon Yards Eve.
+There will be music, dancing, and family-friendly activities to usher in the New Year.
+At night, your family can enjoy Light Yards, which is a larger-than-life interactive light installation.
+Light Yards runs every night through January 2nd.
+Both events are FREE.